 Let There Be Graphics

 The plain text canvas of early computer adventures isn’t the summit of the rising video game industry.
 In 1979, Roberta Williams is a housewife with two kids, living in Simi Valley, California.
 Her husband Ken is a programmer at Informatics in Los Angeles, working on large mainframe computers.
 One evening, working at home on a terminal hooked up to the computer at work, Ken fires up Microsoft’s version of Crowther and Woods’ Adventure aka Colossal Cave game and shows it to Roberta.
 She is instantly hooked, obsessively playing the game to its conclusion.
-Ken subsequently purchases an Apple II computer, but Roberta isn’t very impressed with the few Scott Adams text adventures she buys for it.
+Ken purchases an Apple II computer in 1980, with the intention of creating a FORTRAN compiler for the machine and selling it to Apple.
+But Roberta isn’t very impressed with the few Scott Adams text adventures she buys for the home computer.
 Looking for a real challenge, she writes her own adventure game, and she and Ken decide to try something completely new by adding graphics to it.
 Mystery House, on 48K diskette for the Apple II, becomes the first computer adventure game to combine text with graphics.
 In a tale inspired by Agatha Christie’s And Then There Were None, as well as Parker Brothers’ mystery board game Clue, the player must roam a house finding treasure and avoiding the deadly fates of the other occupants.
 User input is a limited verb-noun parser with a vocabulary of a paltry 300-400 words… well below the over 600-word library available in Infocom adventure games like Zork.
 However, Mystery House does contain 70 images, rough outlines created by Roberta on a VersaWriter tablet using a metal arm with an electronic eye at the tip.
 With this arm, an image drawn on paper can be traced, and Ken writes a program to convert the drawings into plotting commands that the computer will execute, drawing the illustrations without having to take up too much memory space.
 He also invents a special language to create the game, for use only in making graphic adventure games, called the Sierra Creative Interpreter.
 SCI takes the same route as competitor Infocom’s ZIL; it is a platform-agnostic language that can be easily adapted to any computer.

 On a Quest